neshitov/Hecke/README.md

 # Hecke
-Sage script that computes the endomorphism ring of the parabolic module over the nil Hecke ring.
+Integral_motivic_dceomposition.py is a Sage script that contains necessary functions to compute decompositions of Chow motives of versal homogeneous spaces with integer coefficients.
-Takes Root system and parabolic subgroup as an input.
-Outputs the basis of the endomorphism ring of the Chow motive of versal homogeneous space.
+IntegralG2analysis.py is a script that applies these functions to find motivic decomposition of verasl form of $G_2/P_1$ into 3 indecomposable parts that correspond to shifts of Rost Motive.
+Reducing modulo $p=2$ this agrees with known computatuions of motivic decomposition of the motive with $F_p$-coefficients.